Last updated on July 27th, 2023 at 10:33 am

 My favorite barbell accessory – Fat Gripz

-I like these so much I own all three sizes.
+I like these so much that I own all three sizes.
 I made a video about them you can see here.
 I have more videos planned to show just how many different things you can use them for.

 There isn’t a week that goes by that I don’t use these at least 1-2 times.

-This is another one where you don’t want to buy the cheap knock off.
+This is another one where you don’t want to buy the cheap knockoff.
 If you do, you’ll end up getting a slippery, squishy, useless piece of rubber, and you won’t have saved any money at all.

 You can get the same Fat Gripz that I use all the time right here on Amazon.